rotundasoftware/cartero/README.md

 * Organize your app into packages containing HTML, JavaScript, css, and images.
 * Efficiently transform scss / less to css, coffee to JavaScript, etc. using transform streams.
-* Serve assets directly to your rendered pages, no more messing with `script` and `link` tags!
+* Generate the exact `script` and `link` tags each page of your app needs to load its js/css assets.
 * Keep assets used by a particular view template in the same folder as their view.
 * Use post-processor transform streams to uglify / minify / compress assets.
 * When developing, keep assets separate and watch for changes, reprocessing as appropriate.